Geoff Morrow

-Geoffrey Stanton "Geoff" Morrow (born 16 May 1942, in London, England) is a British songwriter and businessman.
+Geoffrey Stanton "Geoff" Morrow (born 16 May 1942, in London, England) is a British songwriter, composer, and businessman.
 His compositions have been recorded by Butterscotch (of which he was a member), Sandie Shaw, the Carpenters, Elvis Presley, Johnny Mathis, Jessie J, Barry Manilow and other musicians.

-Biography

 Many of his early compositions were co-written by David Martin and/or Chris Arnold, with whom he also recorded, both as the songwriting and production trio Arnold, Martin and Morrow and as the soft rock band Butterscotch.
-Fellow songwriter and producer Phil Wainman played the drums for Butterscotch.

-Morrow and Arnold's first big songwriting success was "In Thoughts of You", which was taken to the top ten of the UK Singles Chart by Billy Fury in 1965.
-All three songwriters composed "Annabella", which was originally recorded in the UK by Dave Dee without chart success, but which reached the US charts via a cover version by Hamilton, Joe Frank & Reynolds in 1971.
-The writers themselves (as Butterscotch) scored another top twenty UK hit with "Don't You Know (She Said Hello)" in 1970 which reached number 17 on the UK chart.